theferryman0519/Final-AsTheBellTolls/Design Files/GameDesignDocument.md

 All progression systems operate in parallel rather than hierarchy.
 No single track defines success, and players are free to invest more deeply in the areas that resonate most with them.
 Full completion of any progression is never required.
 Instead, the game supports a personalized experience shaped by the player's values, interests, and emotional investment in Blackmere.

 In *As The Bell Tolls*, progression is not about becoming stronger; it is about becoming more capable, more trusted, and more attuned to the needs of a place and its people.
 Prosperity emerges quietly, day by day, as care accumulates and the bell continues to toll.

+### Restoration Consequences & Living Progression

+Restoration in *As The Bell Tolls* is not intended to function only as a sequence of material requirements and visual upgrades.
+Each restored building, district feature, or Manor room should gradually change how people use the space and how daily life in Blackmere functions.

+Town buildings and Manor rooms progress through seven shared restoration states:

+1. **Weathered**
+2. **Rebuilding**
+3. **Recovering**
+4. **Renewed**
+5. **Growing**
+6. **Prospering**
+7. **Flourishing**

+The exact mechanical reward varies by location, but each stage should attempt to provide at least one noticeable consequence from the following categories:

+- **Visual Change** - repaired materials, lighting, signage, furnishings, landscaping, activity props, or environmental warmth.
+- **Routine Change** - NPCs spend different hours at the location, gain new destinations, linger longer, or perform new ambient behaviors.
+- **Service Change** - inventory, production, opening hours, capacity, commissions, crafting options, or civic functions improve.
+- **Social Change** - conversations, gatherings, invitations, meals, lessons, performances, or spontaneous interactions become possible.
+- **Economic Change** - the location contributes more reliably to local production, trade, employment, or town reserves.
+- **Narrative Change** - new dialogue, memories, quests, character scenes, or environmental storytelling appears.
+- **World Change** - nearby foot traffic, lighting, soundscape, decorations, wildlife, paths, or neighboring routines react to the restoration.

+A stage should not need a completely bespoke system to feel meaningful.
+Many consequences can be produced through modular changes to NPC schedules, ambient population, service data, dialogue conditions, interactable props, lighting sets, inventory tables, or event availability.

+#### Town Restoration Stage Intent

+**Weathered** establishes what was lost.
+Services are limited, activity is sparse, damage remains visible, and NPC dialogue reflects inconvenience or resignation.

+**Rebuilding** makes work visible.
+Scaffolding, repair materials, temporary stations, NPC labor, and construction dialogue communicate that recovery is underway even before the final result exists.

+**Recovering** restores the location's essential purpose.
+Basic services return, residents begin using the space again, and routines become more dependable.

+**Renewed** marks the point where the location is no longer merely functional.
+Its identity returns, regular activity increases, and the player begins receiving benefits beyond basic access.

+**Growing** allows the location to contribute outward.
+It supports neighboring systems, hosts additional interactions, expands inventory or capacity, or creates new opportunities for other residents.

+**Prospering** demonstrates sustained stability.
+The location becomes busy, reliable, and economically or socially important enough to affect Blackmere beyond its immediate function.

+**Flourishing** represents a fully lived-in future rather than a pristine reset to the past.
+The location supports distinctive routines, advanced services, celebrations, collaborations, or community behaviors that could not have existed while Blackmere was merely surviving.

+#### Pendrelle Manor Restoration Stage Intent

+Manor restoration follows the same seven-stage structure, but its consequences focus more heavily on the player's daily life, invention work, family possibilities, hosting, storage, comfort, and access to the grandmother's legacy.

+Early stages should feel improvised and utilitarian.
+Mid-stages turn the Manor into a dependable home and workshop.
+Late stages turn it into a center of collaboration, hospitality, invention, and community activity.

+Restoring a room should therefore provide more than increased capacity.
+Examples include:

+- NPCs visiting or using certain rooms.
+- New household routines.
+- New invention testing or crafting interactions.
+- Hosting meals, meetings, or relationship scenes.
+- Environmental storytelling tied to the grandmother.
+- New decorative or functional placement opportunities.
+- Improved rest, cooking, storage, research, or family functionality where appropriate.
+- Changes to Chime capabilities where the Central Room and grandfather clock are involved.

+No room should require marriage, parenthood, or a specific romance outcome simply to count the Manor as successfully restored.
+Optional family-focused rooms can reach meaningful completion states for players who choose not to marry or have children.

+#### Restoration as Assessment Evidence

+Restoration stages also contribute to Rupert's assessments, but raw upgrade count is not the only measure.
+A partially restored building that is actively serving residents may provide more civic value than a visually advanced structure with little practical use.
+Assessment calculations should therefore consider both **restoration state** and **living consequence**, reinforcing that Blackmere's success is measured by functioning community life rather than construction percentage alone.

 ### Skill Tree